CtrlK

 Progressive Disclosure

-Content is reasonably organized with clear section headers, but everything is inline in a single file.
-The animation guidelines and accessibility sections could benefit from references to more detailed resources.
-For a skill of this breadth (loading, errors, empty states, accessibility, animations), some content could be split out.
+Content is reasonably organized with clear section headers, but everything is inline in a single file with no references to supporting materials.
+The animation guidelines and best practices sections could be expanded into separate references, and the skill would benefit from linking to more detailed resources for accessibility testing or animation libraries.

 2 / 3